Consonance/consonance/container-admin/README.md

 ## Usage

 Before you run the `install_bootstrap` script, you will want to edit a security group that defines the rules for your launcher and the worker nodes that it creates.
-Generally, you will need at least two rules.
-The inbound rule should be a security group should be able to access hosts in its own security group.
+Generally, you will need at least three rules.
+The inbound rule should be that hosts in a security group should be able to access other hosts in its own security group.
 You will also want to be able to access all ports from your own ip address for trouble-shooting.
+Lastly, a quirk with the current version is that the public ip address of the launcher should be whitelisted for access to hosts in the security group.

+A screen shot follows with an example of the public ip address of the launcher being ():

 To run the webservice and command-line tools (still a work in progress, the ip address for swagger and other app level issues persist)